tencentyun/intlcloud-documents/yehe_doc/存储/云硬盘/常见问题/使用相关问题_intl_en.md

 ### How do I view cloud disk details?
 1. Log in to the [CBS console](https://console.cloud.tencent.com/cvm/cbs/index).
 2. At the top of the **Cloud Block Storage** page, select the region where the disk you want to view resides.
-3. Locate the disk in the list, and view disk information:
+3. Locate the disk in the list, and view disk information.
 To view more information, click the ID/Name of the disk to enter the details page.